Sriya-2904/CardCraft/README.md

 # FrontEnd_Assignment2Part2

 This is my part 2 of Assignment 2.
 In this repository, I have added, HTML and CSS file of types of cards.
-In this file, you will fine 4 types of beginner level cards with few lines of codes to get a beautiful card to incorporate in front-end designs.
+In this file, you will find 4 types of beginner level cards with few lines of codes to get a beautiful card to incorporate in front-end designs.
 You can check out my Medium article here:

 ## For Part-1: